 Upon receipt of your application materials, the Office of Leadership Investment will contact you to conduct an initial phone screening interview.
 Selected applicants will then participate in second round interviews with City departments.
 Out-of-town applicants may request interviews via telephone.

-Candidates will be notified around March 14, 2014 if they have been selected to participate in MIP.
+Candidates will be notified on or around March 28, 2016 if they have been selected to participate in MIP.